drsimonmartin/PythonTutorial/GettingStarted.md

 ## Python on you own computer
 You can install Python on your own computer.
-I recommend the Anaconda distribution <https://www.anaconda.com>.
-It contains everything you need for this module and a lot more.
-Installers are available for Windows, MacOS, and Linux.
+The computers in the teaching labs use the Anaconda distribution <https://www.anaconda.com>.
+It contains a lot of useful python packages and a lot more.
+It is free for educations use and installers are available for Windows, MacOS, and Linux.
 If disk space is a premium for you then search on the Anaconda site for the 'miniconda' version which contains the basics and there is an easy way to add any extras that you need.

+### Python for research
+The Anaconda Python distribution is **NOT** free for research (or commercial) use.
+I use the conda-forge distribution instead, this provides a very similar experiance to the Anaconda distribution.

 Other versions of python are available.
-If you do not use Anaconda do make sure you are installing a one of the Python 3 variations (I advise using version 3.8 or higher).
+If you do not use Anaconda/conda-forge then do make sure you are installing a one of the Python 3 variations (I advise using version 3.8 or higher).
 Python 2 is still available, but has some significant differences.

-MacOS (and many Linux versions) come with a version of Python however these versions often lack the science libraries needed for this module and it is generally easier to install Anaconda.
+MacOS (and many Linux versions) come with a version of Python however these versions often lack the science libraries needed for this module and it is generally easier to install Anaconda/conda-forge.

 Anaconda also comes with a range of tools for editing and running python code.
-Spyder is probably the best (free) choice for science/engineering.
+Spyder is probably the best (free) choice for editing science/engineering code.
 You can install it separately or as part of the Anaconda installation.
 Another excellent choice is pyCharm.

 # First steps in Python
 The easiest way to get started with python is to launch the Anaconda Navigator app.
 You then have to choose whether to use the file based ('.py') or notebook approach.
 I recommend you take the time to try both.

+## Notebook-based python

+If you didn't fancy the guide given in the link on the Welcome page then have a quick look here: [Jupyter notebooks](https://docs.anaconda.com/free/anaconda/getting-started/hello-world/#run-python-in-a-jupyter-notebook)

+### Exercise:
+Modify the example in the link above so that it gives the "Hello World!" greeting.

+### Quick way to run cells
+Clicking the Run cell button is fine, but you can save time by pressing the Shift key at the same time as pressing the Return key.
+This will run whichever cell the cursor is in.

+This means that you can go back to a cell, edit it, and re-run just that cell.
+If you use a '.py' file approach then all the code has to be re-run when you make a modification.

 ## file-based python

 Follow the instructions here: [Spyder](https://docs.anaconda.com/free/anaconda/getting-started/hello-world/#run-python-in-spyder)

-## Notebook-based python

-Follow the instructions here: [Jupyter notebooks](https://docs.anaconda.com/free/anaconda/getting-started/hello-world/#run-python-in-a-jupyter-notebook)

-## Hello World!
+### Hello World!
 (in Spyder) In the console window (bottom left) you should see a prompt that looks something like this:

 ```